 As a human guinea pig, I’m happy to play a part in this as well.
 Because in the end, that’s what technology ethics is about.
 How do we increase our quality of life through the use of technology?
 Just to reiterate it: technology is a part of us, whether we like it or not.

-In a world full of neurotechnology, genetic modification, artificial intelligence, biohacking and human enhancement, we’re only going to become more intertwined with technology: we’re going to modify ourselves and upgrade our bodies with hardware and wetware.
+In a world full of neurotechnology, genetic modification, artificial intelligence, biohacking, human enhancement, and human augmentation, we’re only going to become more intertwined with technology: we’re going to modify ourselves and upgrade our bodies with hardware and wetware.
 We’ll certainly make mistakes while we’re trying to find our way in this, but I’m convinced that ultimately, we’re going to be better off for it as humans.

 These are the external links that I’ve used: